Table of Contents

 Note

 The Append method adds a space before the SQL text by default.
-You can use the AppendIntact method if you don't want this behaviour.
+You can use the AppendIntact method if you do not want this behaviour.

 Insert